-Payment Options Payments made by personal check, business check or online by ACH will be subject to a 14 day hold to allow for clearance of funds.
-This hold will not be lifted until 14 days have passed, regardless of your scheduled registration date.
+Payment Options Payments made by personal check, business check or online by ACH will be subject to a 3 business day hold to allow for clearance of funds.
+This hold will not be lifted until 3 business days have passed, regardless of your scheduled registration date.
 Any holds on your account must be satisfied before registration for the upcoming term will be allowed.
-If you have questions regarding an outstanding balance or a financial hold on your account, please contact Student Accounts at (630) 829-6503.
+If you have questions regarding an outstanding balance or a financial hold on your account, please contact the Business Office at (630) 829-6503.
 Tuition and fees are incurred at the time of registration.
-For ALL programs (with the exception of the Flat Rate programs), payment of tuition, fees and housing charges is due seven (7) calendar days after the first day of class unless the balance is covered by financial aid or set up on a payment plan through TuitionPay (see below).
-Tuition for the Flat Rate programs is due PRIOR to the start of your program, unless the full balance of the program will be covered by financial aid or through your employer via direct billing (see #5 below).
-Tuition is due by the tuition due date whether or not a bill has been received.
-If a student has not received a bill, they may contact Student Accounts to determine the required amount due or they may view their account online at ben.edu/MyBenU.
-1. Payment in full Benedictine University accepts cash, personal checks, money orders, Visa, MasterCard, American Express and Discover.
-PAYMENT DEADLINE: within seven calendar days after the first class meeting.
-Students may view and pay their accounts online at ben.edu/MyBenU from any oncampus computer or access MyBenU via BenUConnect from off-campus.
+For ALL programs, payment of tuition, fees and housing charges is due seven (7) calendar days after the first day of class unless the balance is covered by financial aid or set up on a payment plan.
+1. Payment in full Benedictine University accepts cash, personal checks, money orders, Visa, MasterCard, American Express, and Discover.
+Students may view and pay their accounts online at ben.edu/MyBenU from any on-campus computer or access MyBenU via BenUConnect from off-campus.
 Instructions on how to make an online payment are found at ben.edu/MyBenU.
-2. Monthly Payment Plans Benedictine University has partnered with Higher One to provide interest-free monthly payment options through the TuitionPay Plan.
-Students may create budgets to manage their tuition costs annually or per term, depending on their program.
-Students may enroll online at tuitionpaymentplan.com/ben or call (800) 635-0120 to speak with a TuitionPay consultant.
-Be sure to have your estimated expenses ready when you call or visit the website.
-If your budget changes at any time (increase/decrease in financial aid, increase/decrease of tuition charges or fees), please contact TuitionPay to adjust your payment plan accordingly.
-Please note that if the budget amount does not equal your balance due with Benedictine University, a financial hold and late payment fee may apply. - a.
-Single Term budgets (Semester) All Campuses For a fee of \$30, students can make five, four or three monthly payments toward their tuition balance for a single term.
-Balances must be paid in full prior to the next quarter/semester registration or start date. - b.
-Online Session and Learning Team budgets For a fee of \$20, students can make two monthly payments toward their tuition balance for a single course or online session.
-Balances must be paid in full prior to the next course/session registration or start date. - c.
-ESL Program budgets For a fee of \$50, students can make nine monthly payments toward their tuition balance for the entire ESL program.
-Balances must be paid in full prior to the end of the program.
+2. Monthly Payment Plans Benedictine University provides interest-free monthly payment options through MyBenU (administered by TouchNet).
+Students may set-up plans to manage their out-of-pocket tuition costs annually or per term, depending on their program.
+Students may enroll online through MyBenU or make a parent/guardian an authorized user to set up a payment plan.
+Single term budgets (semester, all campuses) - For a fee of \$25, students can make monthly payments toward their tuition balance for a single term.
+The payment plan for fall begins August 1 and begins January 1 for spring.
+Balances must be paid in full prior to the next quarter/semester registration or start date.
+3. Employer tuition reimbursement For a \$25 fee per session, students can enroll in a single tuition payment due at the end of the term/session (plus approximately a month grace period).
+Documentation of your approval in your employer's tuition assistance plan must be submitted to the Business Office of Benedictine University prior to enrolling in this plan.
+An updated copy of your eligibility must be submitted annually.
+Students may fax this documentation to the Business Office at (630) 829-6501 or email it to sar@ben.edu.
+After submitting the documentation, you will receive notification from the Business Office that you are eligible to enroll in the payment plan.
+Please note that tuition is due in full according to the deferred due date regardless of when individual employers reimburse their employees. \Please note that you will continue to receive monthly account statements from Benedictine University while enrolled in a payment plan until your student account balance with Benedictine University is paid in full.\